 - If the cause is dietary, such as malnutrition or poor quality food, feeding a well-balanced diet should help.
-Your veterinarian may recommend supplementing the diet with omega-3 fatty acids such as those found in fish oils.

 - If your cat is elderly or has trouble grooming himself, daily grooming can help to improve the condition of his skin and coat.
 Grooming increases blood supply to the skin.